zenparsing/proposal-private-symbols/README.md

 __*Square brakets are ugly!
 Why doesn't this proposal include a more pleasant syntax?*__

-This proposal provides a missing capability to the language.
+This proposal adds a missing capability to the language.
 A future proposal may provide syntactic sugar for symbol-keyed property definition and access.
-Hopefully such a syntactic feature would provide relief for both regular *and* private symbols.
+Hopefully such a syntactic feature would provide relief for both regular *and* private symbol usage.

 ## Semantics